-Each year, we offer a range of grants to individuals, congregations, Presbyteries and affiliated agencies and Ecumenical bodies throughout Victoria and Tasmania.
-There are three categories of grants:
+Each year, a range of grants are available to individuals, congregations, Presbyteries and affiliated agencies and Ecumenical bodies throughout Victoria and Tasmania.
+There are three main categories of grants:

 All grants have specific qualifying criteria, application processes and evaluation requirements.